 Change the temporary/scratch directory (DALTON_TMPDIR) to 'tmpdir' from the default scratch directory determined at runtime.
-This script will append '/DALTON_scratch\$USER' to the path unless the path contains 'DALTON_scratch' or you explicitly set -noappend.
+This script will append '/DALTON_scratch\$USER' to the path unless the path contains 'DALTON_scratch' or you use the -noappend option.

 Removes the contents of the scratch directory before a calculation starts in order to avoid inconsistencies between files.